fbe-work/rvt_model_services/README.md

   * see install_guide for help/further information.

 ## how to get started:
-  * when the above mentioned requirements are met and this repo is cloned to your preferred path lets get started with a common task (read qc stats) in the steps:
+  * when the above mentioned requirements are met and this repo is cloned to your preferred path lets get started with a common task (read qc stats) in three steps:
   * step 1:<br>
     setup in RPS:
     in your targeted Revit version add a RPS button "model_qc":